-Global Positioning Satellite (GPS)-A standalone GPS unit is an available option on some FASTech models.
+Central Vacuum Figure 5-21 Global Positioning Satellite (GPS)-At least two GPS options are available in your Formula boat - a standalone GPS receiver and a combination GPS/Chartplotter.
 A GPS provides precise information regarding a vessel's location and speed and can also be used to plan and record trip routes.
-Refer to the manufacturer's owner manual in the Formula Owner Information Binder for specific information relative to your boat's GPS.
-Take time to read this manual to take full advantage of this system.
+The chartplotter provides additional navigation capabilities, including the use of digitized charts for specific boating areas, which can be purchased in chip format.
+Refer to the manufacturer's owner manual in the Formula Owner Information Binder for specific information relative to your boat's GPS or GPS/Chartplotter.